What Are the Future Innovations in Microbiome Science?

 1. What are next-generation probiotics?

-Akkermansia, Christensenella, and SCFA-producing species like C. butyricum that influence gut lining, inflammation, and metabolism.
+They are advanced microbial species such as Akkermansia, Christensenella, Faecalibacterium, and SCFA-producers like C. butyricum that influence gut lining, inflammation, metabolism, and host signaling far beyond traditional probiotics.

 2. What is oral–gut microbiome therapy?

-They increase beneficial microbes, reduce inflammation, and promote mucosal immunity.
+Polyphenols increase beneficial species, reduce inflammation, enhance SCFA production, and promote mucosal immunity through antioxidant and antimicrobial effects.

 4. Are microbiome therapies becoming personalized?